elenderg/PAL-1000/instruções de compilação.md

 `A source file is a thing with a path and a buffer.`

-...is modified and expanded to include (a) a "source file" type that is nothing but a pointer to a "source file record`"; (b) a "source file record" that has the same fields as the programmer specified plus "next source file" and "previous source file" pointers on the front for easy chaining; and (c) a compiler-generated type, "source files" (plural) with "first source file" and "last source file" fields that can be used as the anchor for a list.
+...is modified and expanded to include (a) a "source file" type that is nothing but a pointer to a "source file record"; (b) a "source file record" that has the same fields as the programmer specified plus "next source file" and "previous source file" pointers on the front for easy chaining; and (c) a compiler-generated type, "source files" (plural) with "first source file" and "last source file" fields that can be used as the anchor for a list.
 Here they are in the listing:

 `/ - type/source file/source files/FFFFFFFF/thing/thing/source file record/source file record/0/`